ECE-BU-Miah/seniorProjectNotebook19-20/README.md

 (Date: 9/25/19)
 ---
-Tyler and Christopher have agreed to finish the project proposal today so that Dr. Miah has time to give us feedback that we can implement tommorow and have a finalized copy ready for friday.
+Tyler and Christopher have agreed to finish the project proposal today so that Dr. Miah has time to give us feedback.
+We finished at 6:31pm and are going to send it to Dr.Miah

 Next Meeting (9/27/19)
 ---